 SBA Loans for Restaurants

 Best for: young restaurants in need of major real estate or equipment investments.

-Another option for financing your restaurant is an SBA loan.
-Although these funding vehicles require more paperwork and a strong FICO small business credit score, they have beneficial loan terms and rates.
+Another option for funding your restaurant is an SBA loan.
+Although these federal loans require more paperwork and a strong FICO small business credit score, they have beneficial loan terms and rates.
 Currently, you need a 140 FICO SBSS score to qualify for most SBA loan programs.

 Alternative Lending for Restaurants